| 3435

 geographical barrier separates it from Zone 6 where HLB has been detected, and

+it is proximate to the border with Mexico.
 Bulk Citrus Regional Quarantine Zone 6 comprises counties, or

 portions of counties, that are generally infested with ACP, HLB has been